ThomasMontanoGames/RuneEngine/README.md

 ![Private Eye Logo](https://github.com/ThomasMontanoGames/PrivateEye/blob/master/Logo.png)
 # Rune Engine
-This is the GitHub for developing the Rune Engine being used by the game Private Eye.
-The game and engine are being developed by Thomas Montano, a Senior at Missouri University of Science and Technology.
+This is the GitHub for developing the Rune Engine.
+The engine is being developed by Thomas Montano, a Senior at Missouri University of Science and Technology.

 ## Getting Started